Martin Grundy Osteopathy in Gosforth

 Some other techniques are extremely gentle, involving placing you in a position of comfort (or "ease") for a while, to allow tissues to relax, or applying almost imperceptible pressure to support your tissues in specific directions, again to allow tissues to relax and, very gradually, be stretched back to their normal length.

-You may also be given exercises to do.
+I may also give you exercises to do.
 These are an integral part of the treatment - this is how you can treat yourself.
 They may be used, for example, to stretch shortened muscles or to strengthen weak ones, as part of a treatment programme, or they may be something that you will need to do long-term in order to manage a problem yourself rather than having to keep coming back for treatment.